Vital charity work continues from a new base in an aged care community

-Over the last eighteen years, 86-year-old Marjory Bol has been busy putting together care packages for the Royal Brisbane and Women’s Hospital’s (RBWH) Sexual Assault Response Team.
-Marjory moved into a Wesley Mission Queensland aged care community five years ago and found no barrier to continue her great charity work.
+Over the last eighteen years, 86-year-old Marjorie Bol has been busy putting together care packages for the Royal Brisbane and Women’s Hospital’s (RBWH) Sexual Assault Response Team.
+Marjorie moved into a Wesley Mission Queensland aged care community five years ago and found no barrier to continue her great charity work.

-The charity started out small and with the help of Marjory’s community she was able to collect toiletry bags from women and organise regular deliveries to the hospital.
+The charity started out small and with the help of Marjorie’s community she was able to collect toiletry bags from women and organise regular deliveries to the hospital.

 “I received donations of toiletry bags from ladies at a luncheon.
 From there I would receive items such as shampoo, conditioner, soap, combs, toothbrush, toothpaste, sanitary pads, that sort of thing.”

-In recent years Marjory has had assistance from her two grand-daughters, Emily and Sara.
+In recent years Marjorie has had assistance from her two grand-daughters, Emily and Sara.
 Emily and Sara not only help sorting out supplies and creating an inventory list, they are also creative just like their Grandma.
-They have found inspiration in Marjory’s art and have taken her artwork to a global audience through an online store called Redbubble and a Facebook page called Dare to Care Art.
-They have since transformed Marjory’s prints into artwork on mugs, bags, t-shirts, phone cases and lots more!
+They have found inspiration in Marjorie’s art and have taken her artwork to a global audience through an online store called Redbubble and a Facebook page called Dare to Care Art.
+They have since transformed Marjorie’s prints into artwork on mugs, bags, t-shirts, phone cases and lots more!

 “It’s been wonderful working with the community over the years and helping people in need.
 Even that donation of 45 cents counts.
 It all counts.”